Pu-erh tea's preparation:

 - Use freshly boiled water (100oC), thoroughly rinse the tea leaves without soaking for up to 5 seconds:

 - rinse 2 times for aged teas

 - Add freshly boiled water to start brewing and serve without delay

 - Raw Pu-erhs are more similar to certain Oolong tea.
-We recommend brewing time: up to 1-2 minute for the first 1-3 brews and increase the brewing time for about 30 seconds for any additional brew.
+We recommend the following brewing time: up to 20 seconds for the first 1-2 brews and increase the brewing time for about 30 seconds for any additional brew.

 - Pu-erh teas, especially pre-fermented (ripened) Pu-erh teas have a relatively darker colour.
 Prolong brewing could result in tea colour being deep dark (like soy source) and take on a medicinal like flavor.